-- (2) Effective in 2005, the options granted to the outside directors of the Company were replaced by DSU. - (3) This value corresponds to the difference between the closing price of the Common Shares on March 31, 2009 on the TSX (\$20.94) and the exercise price.
+(2) Effective in fiscal 2005, the options granted to the outside directors of the Company were replaced by DSU.

+- (3) This value corresponds to the difference between the closing price of the Common Shares on the TSX on March 31, 2010 (\$29.58) and the exercise price.
 This value has not been, and may never be, realized.
-The actual gain, if any, will depend on the value of the Common Shares on the dates the options are exercised (see "Long-Term Incentive Plan (Options)"). - (4) DSU are vested upon award (see "Deferred Share Unit Plan for Directors"). - (5) The original expiry date is April 1, 2009, which falls within a period during which the directors of the Company are not authorized to trade pursuant to the Rules of Conduct Respecting Trading of Securities of Saputo Inc. In compliance with the Equity Purchase Plan, the expiry date was therefore automatically extended without further act or formality to that date which is the tenth (10th) business day after the end of the blackout period.
+The actual gain, if any, will depend on the value of the Common Shares on the dates the options are exercised (see "Long-Term Incentive Plan (Options)"). - (4) DSU are vested upon award (see "Deferred Share Unit Plan for Directors"). - (5) The original expiry date is April 1, 2010, which falls within a period during which the directors of the Company are not authorized to trade pursuant to the Rules of Conduct Respecting Trading of Securities of Saputo Inc. In compliance with the Equity Compensation Plan, the expiry date was therefore automatically extended without further act or formality to that date which is the tenth (10th) business day after the end of the blackout period.